WenchaoHanSRI/U_net/README.md

 ## Data
 The retinal fundas dataset can be downloaded:
 (https://figshare.com/ndownloader/files/34969398)
+The dataset includes 800 2048x2048 images in total: 600 training dataset and 200 testing dataset.

 ## Description
 This package is a U-net package for semantic segmentaiton for the retinal dataset.
 This code is modified from the git repository: (https://github.com/milesial/Pytorch-UNet)